Let’s talk about variants, winners writing history books, and, especially, my man Asterion.

 Step one: the brave Athenian prince.
 His name is Theseus, and he has two daddies.
 (Greeks didn’t quite have a handle on genetics yet, T’s mom slept with Poseidon and the king of Athens in the same night, and we’re totally skipping the paternity tests—you’re both the father!)

 Exploits of Theseus’ youth: When she was, like, seven, he kidnapped Helen (see: Trojan War, Most Beautiful Woman in the World, Face that Launched a Thousand Ships, etc, etc) with the intention of marriage, presumably after puberty had set in.
-The he left her with his mom and went to help his friend kidnap Persephone, Queen of the Underworld, and force her to marry him.
+Then he left her with his mom and went to help his friend kidnap Persephone, Queen of the Underworld, and force her to marry him.
 (Spoiler alert: this did not end well.
 And while he was gone Helen got rescued, and lived to be kidnapped another day.
 Paris, Aphrodite, hello again, consent issues.)

 The aftermath: So Minos’ daughter Ariadne helps Theseus navigate the maze to find and murder Asterion.
 Then she runs away with him, and then they stop on an island quick, and then he leaves her there.
 (In his defense, Dionysus called dibs or something, and you don’t say no to a god.
 But abandoning the chick without an explanation, after she risked everything for you?
 Come on, man.
 And you know she liked you.
 She’s never even met Dionysus.
 What if she hates him?)

 Then he keeps on heading home, and forgets to change his sails from We’re Going to Crete to Die Black to Yay I Killed the Minotaur White, the way he promised his dad he would.
 Athens dad, not ocean dad.
-So dad thinks his son’s been eating and goes and kills himself.
+So dad thinks his son’s been eaten and goes and kills himself.
 Great job, T. Fantastic.

 Okay!
 Step two.
 Let’s say hello to logic.